ykim879/Recime_app/README.md

 ### INSTALLATION
 No installation necessary for this app.
 ### RUNNING APPLICATION
 Launch a terminal window and navigate to the directory where the Recime_app-main folder is located.
-Enter the /recime folder and type follwoing command:
+Enter the /recime folder and type following command:
 ```bash
  ionic serve
 ```